ShubX/URLtoGDRIVE/README.md

 # URLtoGDRIVE
+A Basic Request Script to download any "DIRECT LINK/URL" to drive.
-Direct URL to Google Drive or Shared Drive Downloader
+Direct URL to Google MY Drive or Shared Drive Downloader Follow the Instruction given in .ipynb File.